nomilous/ipso/README.md

 ...

-    it 'can inject despite file basename collision and non-eval-able names', ipso (done, engine, Proxy, Core) ->
+    it 'can inject by config', ipso (done, engine, Proxy, Core) ->

         #
         # ...